Louisville New Construction Home Prices in 2015

 This chart of Louisville home sales is only for new construction single family homes.
 As you can see, new construction prices continue to move higher since the housing recession.

-We expect these number to increase.
+We expect these numbers to increase.

 Wages are only expected to account for a 3% increase but raw materials have been soaring.
 Concrete, in particular, has increased in cost dramatically since April.

 What I tell my clients is that buying a Louisville new construction home is like paying retail.
 You’ll never get a deal and depending on where you’d like to be, you can pay a premium.
-But what you get is brand new and exactly want you want.
+But what you get is brand new and exactly want you to want.

-Next time you look at a home for sale, take special note of it’s above grade price per square foot.
+Next time you look at a home for sale, take special note of its above grade price per square foot.
 Then come back to this article and see how it compares to our current $135.56 per square foot.

-Of course, larger lots, high-end appliances and luxury finishes greatly increase this number.
+Of course, larger lots, high-end appliances, and luxury finishes greatly increase this number.
 But I’m sure you already knew that.